Rebelde (song): Commercial performance

 The song gave the band recognition in Mexico, the United States, Spain, and the rest of Latin America.

 In the group's home country, the song peaked at number 1 on the charts, and became the nation's biggest hit in 2005.
 In the U.S., it peaked at number 37 on the Billboard Hot Latin Songs chart and at number 21 in its Latin Pop Airplay chart.
-"Rebelde" reached number 1 on the charts in El Salvador, Guatemala, and Spain, while peaking at number 35 in Venezuela.
+"Rebelde" reached number 1 on the charts in El Salvador, Guatemala, and Spain, while peaking at number 5 in Panama and at number 35 in Venezuela.

 In 2008, "Rebelde" was certificated Gold in Brazil.